 Changes to Federal Graduate PLUS Loans

-Beginning with the 2026–2027 academic year, new graduate and professional students will no longer be eligible to borrow Federal Direct Graduate PLUS Loans.
+Beginning with the 2026–2027 academic year, new graduate and professional students (and those who do not qualify for legacy provisions) will no longer be eligible to borrow Federal Direct Graduate PLUS Loans.
 This change takes effect on July 1, 2026.
+Graduate and professional students may still be eligible for an Unsubsidized loan up to the annual (academic year) limit.

 Students who began their current graduate or professional program in 2025–2026 or earlier may continue to borrow Graduate PLUS Loans only for the remaining length of their current program, including time already enrolled.
 Graduate PLUS eligibility cannot exceed the standard published length of the program.

-If a graduate program is designed to be completed in two years and a student has already been enrolled for one year by the end of the 2025–2026 academic year, the student may borrow Graduate PLUS Loans for one additional year only, as long as they remain continuously enrolled and complete the program on time.
+If a graduate program is designed to be completed in two years and a student has already been enrolled for one year before July 1, 2026, the student may borrow Graduate PLUS Loans for one additional year only, as long as they remain continuously enrolled and complete the program on time.
+Students enrolled in a two-year graduate program who have completed two years are no longer eligible for Graduate PLUS funding.

 Program Changes Affect Eligibility